Moby: Collaborations

-In 1992 he contributed vocals to song "Curse" on Recoil's "Bloodline" (Alan Wilder's solo project, he was Depeche Mode member at time of that recording).
-Moby arguably later used this inspiration for his breakthrough 1999 album, Play, for which he used several old field recordings by Alan Lomax, much as Wilder had used a 1937 recording of White's "Shake 'Em On Down".
+In 1992 he contributed vocals to song "Curse" on Recoil's "Bloodline" (Alan Wilder's solo project, he was a Depeche Mode member at time of that recording).
+Moby arguably later used this inspiration for his breakthrough 1999 album, Play, for which he used several old field recordings by Alan Lomax, much as Wilder had used a 1937 recording of Bukka White's "Shake 'Em On Down".

-In 2013, Moby was responsible for the soundtrack of the documentary The Crash Reel, who tells the story of snowboarder Kevin Pearce.

 On October 16, 2015, Jean Michel Jarre released his compilation album Electronica 1: The Time Machine, which included the track "Suns have gone" co-produced by Jarre and Moby.

 On September 24, 2016, Moby announced the release of an album titled These Systems Are Failing, released under the name Moby & Void Pacific Choir.
 The followed the release of two singles from Moby & The Void Pacific Choir in 2015, "Almost Loved" & "The Light Is Clear In My Eyes".

-TV work
+TV/Film work

+In 2006, he accepted an offer to score the soundtrack for Richard Kelly's 2007 movie Southland Tales, because he was a fan of Kelly's previous film, Donnie Darko.
+He has contributed music for number of TV shows over the years including Gossip Girl, The Sopranos, Stranger Things, and True Detective, and films including Heat, Miami Vice, The Bourne Identity franchise, and Tomorrow Never Dies.

+Moby has guest starred on several TV shows including No Cover, Urbanation Icons, 30 Rock, Fact Checkers Unit, The Mindy Project, Betas, the Funny or Die spoof NCIS: Ibiza, Meow Madness, Twin Peaks, Animals, and Night Fever.
+He also acted in the films Joe’s Apartment, Alien Sex Party, Suck and Intruder.

 Starz aired a special episode of Blunt Talk, the Patrick Stewart comedy which involved Moby.
 He had been friends with Jonathan Ames for a long time, and "when we both lived in NY we did a lot of really strange, cabaret, vaudeville type shows together, and we just sort of stayed friends over the years.
 I guess when he and the other writers were writing Blunt Talk one of them thought it would be funny to include me as Patrick Stewart's character's ex-wife's current boyfriend."

 Moby was one of the first musicians to have an episode on Netflix's new music documentary series titled Once In a Lifetime Sessions; where he records, discusses, and performs his music.

-Moby Doc, a documentary about the artist's life was released on May 28, 2021.

-His documentary Punk Rock Vegan Movie was released in February 2023.
+He has also performed on major television shows like Saturday Night Live, The Tonight Show, The Late Show with David Letterman, Late Night with Conan O'Brien, The Late Show with Stephen Colbert, Good Morning America, and Live with Jools Holland.